Nationwide offers the cheapest renters insurance in Nebraska, at an average of $140 per year or $12 per month.

 - Liability coverage: Pays for monetary damages to others that you're responsible for, like if your dog injures someone.

 - Medical payments coverage: Pays for medical expenses of others due to injuries that happen on your property, regardless of who is at fault.
 Pays out before liability coverage.

-- NAIC Complaint Index: This score compares the size of an insurance company with the number of complaints it's received.
+- NAIC complaint index: This score compares the size of an insurance company with the number of complaints it's received.
 A lower score means customers have filed fewer complaints and are likely to be happier with their service.
-The national average score is 1.00.

 - J.D.
 Power rating: This rating is based on a national survey of renters insurance customers, asking how satisfied they are with their insurance.